 I saw several families with grandparents, included, like us.
 Our family would go back here any time with my husband (who had to work this time) or with my parents, if they have the chance to come back to visit us again.

 The Fairmont Resort Blue Mountains facilities and activities are endless.
 You cannot get bored!

-Swimming pools: outdoor pool for adults and little children; deck to sunbake; indoor pool and spa that are open all year.
+Swimming pools: outdoor pool for adults and little children; deck to sunbake; indoor pool, sauna and spa open all year.
 There are change rooms, showers and toilets.

 Gymnasium, daily yoga at Misty’s room and tennis courts: the minimum age requirement is 16 years for the gym.
 Yoga costs only $10 per person and no bookings are required.
 So, if you feel like sleeping in, enjoy your rest and don’t feel guilty.
 Furthermore, if you forget your tennis racket and balls, Reception can help you.
 Just ask.

-Beautiful gardens: little children, parents with prams, elder couples or couples looking for a romantic walk, will love to go for a stroll in the gardens.
-The little ones will enjoy observing the fish and ducks of the lakes.
+Beautiful gardens: little children, parents with prams, older couples or couples looking for a romantic walk will love to go for a stroll in the gardens.
+The little ones will enjoy observing the fish and ducks in the lakes.
 There is even a little waterfall.
 Also, there is a maze, where kids will have a good time exploring it or playing chasing each other, like my three daughters did.

 Elegant library, board games for all ages free of charge available from Reception, and billiards room: the library is a very inviting quiet area.
-It is certainly a place to relax.
-Therefore, children need to be supervised.
-The billiards room has a game of pool, snooker of billiards.
+It is certainly a place to relax (children need to be supervised.)
+The billiards room has pool, snooker and billiards.
 Note that billiards room is not available for use by children under the age of 16.